UPEI-Android/group-project-mindjogg/app/client/mindjogg/components/StdCard/StdCard.md

 ## Standard Card
 StdCard is a card component with a white background.
 It shows a title and subtitle, and optionally a description, along with a "learn more" button.
-Functionality for clicking "learn more" and clicking the card can be passed in as props
+Functionality for clicking "learn more" and clicking the card can be passed in as props.

+The card will be at least height x width, but will stretch to fit all description text

 ## Props
 | Prop         | Desc     | Default Value | Type | Required |